davidroeca/web-app-orchestration-talk/talk/talk.rst

 |nginx_logo|

 .. note::
+    * I'll be using NGINX in my demo today
-    * A great, free reverse proxy program that can be easily configured.
+    * It's a free reverse proxy application that can be easily configured.

 ----